Not a methodology for thinking better. An architecture for deciding better — by design, at every altitude, every time a consequential choice is made.

 Translates the decision into action.
 Their inclusion determines whether the commitment is executed with genuine ownership or transactional compliance.

 Bears the consequences.
-The most direct source of consequence data available — people whose understanding of what the decision will produce in practice is more grounded than any analysis conducted at a distance.
+The most direct source of consequence data available — people whose understanding of what the decision will produce in practice is more grounded than any analysis at a distance.

 No commitment is approved without a conviction score of eight or above.
 This is the structural guarantee that the commitment being made is genuine enough to sustain execution through the conditions that will inevitably test it — ensuring that conviction is verified explicitly rather than confirmed socially.